Ramplex-Technologies/clujo/README.md

 Coming soon: bun support.

+**IMPORTANT**: Clujo is now published under `@ramplex/clujo` on npm and jsr.
+If you are using the old `clujo` package, please update your dependencies to use `@ramplex/clujo` instead.
+All future versions will be published under the new package name.

 ## Features

 - Clujo provides an intuitive interface for setting up cron-like schedules, making it easy to create and manage recurring tasks.